open/close all folders

 - Roaring Rampage of Revenge: Goes on one following her elder son's death.
 Somewhat subverted in that she and her surviving son tear a swath through the underground but never get to the people responsible.

-- You Killed My Father You Killed My Son]]: Blames Spider-Girl for Crazy Eight's death.
+- You Killed My Son: Blames Spider-Girl for Crazy Eight's death.

 - Body Horror: For Moose.
 And who knows how it affected Benjy...